Miguel-Henriques/terraform-reference-guides/docs/PROJECT_STRUCTURE.md

+# State management and modularization: How to structure your Terraform projects [WIP]

-State management should follow a decentrallized pattern.
+State management should follow a decentralized pattern.
 The benefits obtained with this type of approach are immense: reduced complextity, faster executions, reduced blast radius, easier drift management, isolation between components and teams.

 ## Workspaces: Yes or No ?